mjcampagna/webpack-for-react/README.md

 ## Introduction

+This walkthrough builds on my [Webpack for Plain JS + CSS](https://github.com/mjcampagna/webpack-for-plain-js-css) configuration, and assumes familiarity with that repo and it's prerequisite, essentially making this Part III in a three-part series.
+Use the "prerequiste" links above to access previous parts.

 ## Adding React

-Let's add React, React DOM and Babel's React preset to our configure.
+Let's add React, React DOM and Babel's React preset to our existing configuration.
 From the command-line, run:

 ```sh
 npm install --save-dev react react-dom babel-preset-react